kuadrat/growR/joss_paper/paper.md

 The core model implementation follows the description by
 @jouven2006ModelPredictingDynamics but it contains a number of extensions that have proven valuable.
-Use of any of these additions is completely optional, so the user is free to work with the model in its original formulation or with any combination of the provided extensions.
+Use of any of these additions is optional, so the user is free to work with the model in its original formulation or with any combination of the provided extensions.
 These additions include:

 - Simulation of snow cover by use of a model by